Program detailsCredential: 1-Year Ontario College Graduate Certificate

 - Examine the influence of international cuisines on the North American hospitality industry

-- Develop food and health safety protocols and practices to manage a hospitality business with consideration to the nature and context of the particular hospitality environment
+- Develop food and public health safety protocols and practices to manage a hospitality business with consideration to the nature and context of the particular hospitality environment

 - Recommend strategies that develop and optimize human resources in domestic and international hospitality organizations